Person dies in hospital after Waihi car and campervan crash, weekend road toll rises to four

 The single-vehicle crash happened on Main Rd (SH1), Maheno.

-A person was also seriously injured when a vehicle and a cyclistcollided in Waikiwi, Invercargill,this afternoon.
+A person was also seriously injured when a vehicle and a cyclist collided in Waikiwi, Invercargill, this afternoon.

-Police were called to Queens Dr, near the intersection of Bainfield Rd, at 4.59pm.
+Police were called to Queens Drive, near the intersection of Bainfield Rd, at 4.59pm.

-Police divers retrieved two bodies from the silver, four-door vehicle that plunged into Lake Rotoma, near Rotorua, yesterday.
+And, police divers retrieved two bodies from the silver, four-door vehicle that plunged into Lake Rotoma, near Rotorua, yesterday.

 A Lake Rotoma resident told the Rotorua Daily Post the corner was notorious for crashes.